vaughngx4/borghost/ReadMe.md

 docker compose up -d
 ```

 That's it!
 A reverse SSH tunnel to your remote backup location should be up and running for Borg to connnect to.
-The backup repo is restricted to `/backups/<my_repo_name>`.
+View logs using `docker logs borgbase`